Comfort Keepers Richmond, VA

 - The G1150 has an expected transmission range of 200 feet, depending on structural variances.

 - Zone alerts can be turned on or off to allow for different caregiver and family schedules.

 - The system can be set to chime during day or alarm at night.

 - The help button is wireless and waterproof and may be worn during showering or bathing.

-Comfort Keepers® will assess your safety needs and recommend the right product.
-Comfort Keepers will visit the home, work with the family to determine the specific needs, and demonstrate how these care products help seniors stay safe while maintaining independence in the home.
+Comfort Keepers can provide an in-home assessment to evaluate your safety needs and recommend the right medical alert products.
+Comfort Keepers will visit the home, work with the family to determine the specific needs, and demonstrate how these home medical alert devices can help seniors stay safe and independent at home.